plumi/plumi.content/plumi/content/README.txt

     >>> browser.getLink('Add new').click()

-We select 'PlumiVideo' and click the 'Add' button to get to the add form.
+Then we select the type of item we want to add.
+In this case we select 'PlumiVideo' and click the 'Add' button to get to the add form.

-    >>> browser.getControl('PlumiVideo').click()
+    >>> browser.getControl('Plumi Video', index=0).click()
     >>> browser.getControl(name='form.button.Add').click()
     >>> 'PlumiVideo' in browser.contents
     True